pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 ## <a id="bionic-vs-jammy"></a> Bionic and Jammy stacks

-Tanzu Application Platform v1.3 supports Ubuntu v22.04 (Jammy) based builds.
+Tanzu Application Platform v1.3 and later supports Ubuntu v22.04 (Jammy) based builds.
 Ubuntu Bionic will stop receiving support in April 2023.
 VMware recommends that you migrate builds to Jammy.